Is it better to finance through a bank or dealership?

 Consider the potential benefits and downsides of both options before you apply for financing.

 The primary benefit of going directly to your bank or credit union is that you will likely receive lower interest rates.
-Dealers tend to have higher interest rates, so financing through a bank or credit union can offer much more competitive rates.
-This is because dealers add a markup to the interest rate when they connect you with a lender.
+Dealers tend to have higher interest rates, because dealers add a markup to the interest rate when they connect you with a lender.

 Along with this, banks and credit unions have a wide range of products, which means that you’re more likely to find a financing option that works for you.